jumpinjackie/fdotoolbox/Doc/userdoc/providernotes.rst

 ---------------

  * The schema name is always locked to **Default**.
 Take note of this when setting up bulk copies to SQLite.
- * Due to buggy refcounting, or the usage of an API in the provider that has buggy refcounting, this provider exhibits instability when used in FdoCmd.
-We recommend only interacting with such data stores through the FDO Toolbox windows application.

 .. _mysql-constraints: